kivy/kivy/doc/sources/installation/installation-linux.rst

 For installing distribution relative packages .deb/.rpm/...

-Ubuntu / Kubuntu / Xubuntu / Lubuntu (Oneirc and above)
+Ubuntu / Kubuntu / Xubuntu / Lubuntu (Oneiric and above)
 -------------------------------------------------------

 #.
 Add one of the PPAs as you prefer